derjungeinhd/bloccer/README.md

 ## What you need

 The Game only has a 2P-Multiplayer.
 You will need at least 1 Controller to play.
+Also, you will need another Controller or a keyboard.
 I recommend to use 2 Controllers, because Bloccer is optimized for it.
+Touch & Mouse controls aren't supported.

-Currently, Bloccer is available for Windows as a [Download](https://github.com/derjungeinhd/bloccer/releases/) and playable in the Browser on [itch.io](https://derjungeinhd.itch.io/bloccer)
+Currently, Bloccer is available for Windows as a [download](https://github.com/derjungeinhd/bloccer/releases/) and playable in the Browser on [itch.io](https://derjungeinhd.itch.io/bloccer)

 **NOTE: There is no English translation for Bloccer yet.**